sulu/sulu-docs/cookbook/custom-urls.rst

     * - Parameter
       - Description
     * - Title
-      - This title will be displayed in the list and should identify the usecase of this url.
+      - This title will be displayed in the list and should identify the use case of this url.
     * - Activated
       - This flag indicates if the custom-url is shown on the website.